 PhD Position Available!

-The Ecological Chemistry Lab lead by Claudia Boot at Colorado State University is looking for a PhD student interested in working on questions of soil biogeochemistry and microbial ecology funded by the WM Keck Foundation.
+The Ecosystem Chemistry Lab lead by Claudia Boot at Colorado State University is looking for a PhD student interested in working on questions of soil biogeochemistry and microbial ecology funded by the WM Keck Foundation.
 Our aim is to understand the persistence of different types of carbohydrates and how/if they are produced or consumed by the soil microbiome.
-This will be a collaborative effort with two soon to be hired post-doctoral fellows engaged in soil microbiology, microbial physiology and genomic-based approaches to understand biochemical and ecological aspects of carbohydrate metabolism.
+This will be a collaborative effort with three post-doctoral fellows engaged in soil microbiology, microbial physiology and genomic-based approaches to understand biochemical and ecological aspects of carbohydrate metabolism.

-CSU and the Boot Ecological Chemistry Lab has a strong commitment to our principles of community and in upholding those and in an effort to promote diversity, equity and inclusion, we encourage students from underrepresented groups to apply for the PhD position.
+CSU and the Boot Ecological Chemistry Lab has a strong commitment to our principles of community and in upholding those and in an effort to promote diversity, equity and inclusion, we encourage students from historically excluded groups to apply for the PhD position.

 Applicants should send a brief letter of interest including research and career goals, a CV, and unofficial transcripts to firstname.lastname@example.org prior to applying.
 Interviews will be conducted on a rolling basis, but for full consideration please send materials by November 30, 2021.